Remembering Lisa Schaffner and Her Spirit of Giving Back

 The staff of Boomer magazine was saddened to learn of the death of Lisa Schaffner on Thursday, Aug.
 19. Lisa’s regular column at Boomer, “Giving Back,” perfectly captured her spirit of benevolence.
 Each Giving Back highlighted a different nonprofit – sometimes more.
 She didn’t simply write about the nonprofits’ executive directors and boards – she gave attention to staff, volunteers, and, most importantly, the people each organization served.
 For this was Lisa: enthusiastically giving back to her community, and kind to all who met her.

-“Lisa lit up a room with her passion for charitable causes,” recalls Katharine Ross, president of Ross Publishing, Boomer’s parent company.
+“Lisa lit up a room with her passion for charitable causes,” recalls Katharine Ross, president of Ross Media Solutions, Boomer’s parent company.
 “Her enthusiasm and generosity in helping others was evident in every Giving Back article she submitted.”

 “Lisa had such a positive energy,” says Matt Stanton, Boomer art director.
 “The instant you met her, she was your friend.”

 In her column, Lisa covered a wide diversity of services, from a one-person operation to national nonprofits, children to seniors, veterans to LGBTQ youth, medical services, arts and culture, education, social justice, outdoors, and animals.

 Organizations she highlighted included Big Brothers Big Sisters, LINC, ROSMY (now Side by Side), James River Association, Firehouse Theatre, Connor’s Heroes, Help for Haiti, the YMCA and YWCA, American Heart Association, CARITAS, Comfort Zone Camp, and many more.
 Her goal was not just to give coverage to the organizations, but to encourage readers to give back – through volunteering or donations.